xddxdd/blog/src/content/article/en/fun/ai-agent-bankrupted-their-operator-scan-dn42.lantian/index.md

 For people unfamiliar with the project, [DN42, aka Decentralized Network 42](https://dn42.dev/Home), uses much of the technology running on modern Internet backbones (BGP, recursive DNS, etc).
 Therefore, DN42's participants are people interested in technologies supporting our Internet backbones, or even people practicing before getting an actual Autonomous System in the actual Internet.
 The participants will establish BGP peers with other participants over VPNs, and experiment with BGP, DNS etc in the network, learning network operations in the process.

-Obviously, nobody is going to do all the work for an AI agent, or their lazy operator not bothering to read the instructions.
+Obviously, nobody is going to do all the work for an AI agent, or its lazy operator not bothering to read the instructions.
 Therefore, the agent is rightfully told to [RTFM on the actual registration guide](https://dn42.dev/howto/Getting-Started), and the issue is closed.

 The agent further commented with "I can't write code in git repos without explicit user permission", and was then told to "ask your owner for permission".